 BigCommerce is a robust ecommerce platform renowned for its full-stack approach.
 You can leverage its versatile drag-and-drop editor to design your unique ecommerce site, then subsequently, use the platform’s functionalities to run and coordinate your entire online selling strategy.

 The templates here are admirably attractive.
 And yes- you can get some for free.
 But, here’s the kicker- the free options are very limited.
 So, of course, you might be forced to pay if you need an exceptionally unique website outlook.

 Thankfully, you might be able to recover such costs by saving money which would otherwise have been spent on third-party extensions.

 OK, here’s the thing.
 Although BigCommerce supports a decent share of integrations, chances are that you’ll only adopt a handful.
-It turns out that the default platform comes with many robust features- substantially much more than Shopify.
+It turns out that the default platform comes with many robust features- substantially much more than the Shopify app.

 Well, don’t start celebrating yet.
 Because, unfortunately, part of your savings will be diluted by BigCommerce’s subscription charges.
 The most basic package, Standard, costs $29.95 per month, while Plus is priced at $79.95 per month, then Pro is unlocked for a fee of $249.95 per month.

 Now that sums up everything you should expect to pay for on BigCommerce.
 If you haven’t noticed already, there’s something critical we’ve left out.
-Remarkably, the platform does not apply the all-too-common transaction fees.
+Remarkably, the platform does not apply the all-too-common transaction fees (Shopify fees).
 That consequently means that you can sell as much as you like without worrying about incurring additional charges.